makrai/notes/giachanou16-survey-twitter-sentiment.md

   * we [include] deep-learning methods based on word embeddings [Maas+ 2011; Irsoy and Cardie 2014; Tang+ 2014a]
     * sentence structure
-* Tsytsarau and Palpanas [2012] have also presented a very informative survey on
+  * Tsytsarau and Palpanas [2012] have also presented a very informative survey
     * we
-    * summarize ... the construction of sentiment lexicons for Twitter
+      * summarize the construction of sentiment lexicons for Twitter
       * present and briefly describe the available evaluation datasets
       * describe the process of creating own Twitter datasets using Twitter API
-* survey focused on research performed on Twitter ( Martı́nez-Cámara+ 2012)
+  * survey focused on research performed on Twitter (Martı́nez-Cámara+ 2012)
     * Martı́nez-Cámara+ discuss a number of different tasks applied on Twitter
-  * only a brief overview of TSA.
-Also, only a small subset of the described
+    * only a brief overview of TSA
-* we also summarize the different processes applied to annotate the ... dsets
+  * we also summarize the different processes applied to annotate the dsets
-* Finally, this survey identifies and discusses some open issues and directions
+  * Finally, this survey identifies and discusses some open issues and directons

-The rest of the article is organized as follows.
-Section

 # 2 Twitter, TSA challenges, and feature selection methods